-- 100. IFRS 17.B71 states that "After all insurance contract services have been provided to the contracts in a group, the fulfilment cash flows may still include payments expected to be made to current policyholders in other groups or future policyholders.
-An entity is not required to continue to allocate such fulfilment cash flows to specific groups but can instead recognise and measure a liability for such fulfilment cash flows arising from all groups". - 101.
-Based on this paragraph, it is expected that the remaining assets of the scheme will be used to pay current and future policyholders. - 102.
-The scheme should recognise a liability in terms of IFRS 17.B71 in its statement of financial position to provide coverage to future members.
+- 103. IFRS 17.B71 states, "After all insurance contract services have been provided to the contracts in a group, the fulfilment cash flows may still include payments expected to be made to current policyholders in other groups or future policyholders.
+An entity is not required to continue to allocate such fulfilment cash flows to specific groups but can instead recognise and measure a liability for such fulfilment cash flows arising from all groups". - 104.
+Based on this paragraph, it is expected that the remaining assets of the scheme will be used to pay current and future policyholders. - 105.
+The scheme should recognise a liability in terms of IFRS 17.B71 in its statement of financial position to provide coverage to future members ("liability to future members").
 This is on the basis that the scheme is in a surplus position.
-If the scheme is in a deficit position, then there is no residual to draw on to raise a liability. - 103.
-This liability is in essence incurred because by "signing" the contract with the member, the scheme is obliged to: - provide coverage to that member; - pay incurred claims of that member; or - provide coverage to future members (IFRS 17.B71 liability). - 104.
-This liability could be presented separately to the liability for incurred claims and the liability for remaining coverage.
-This is supported by IFRS 17 "... an insurer that is a mutual entity can distinguish: - a) in the statement of financial position, the liability attributable to policyholders in their capacity as policyholders from the liability attributable to policyholders with the most residual interest in the entity; and - b) in the statement(s) of financial performance, the income or expenses attributable to policyholders in their capacity as policyholders before determination of the amounts attributable to policyholders with the most residual interest in the entity (IFRS 17.BC 269)". - 105.
-On measurement of this liability, the fulfilment cash flows of this liability are measured at the current value. - 106.
-There may be accounting mismatches between the measurement of this liability and the measurement of the other net assets of the scheme.
-This liability should be measured incorporating information about the fair value of the other assets and liabilities of the entity.
-Many of these other assets and liabilities are not required to be measured at fair value in applying IFRS Standards, for example, amortised cost financial assets and pension scheme surpluses and deficits.
-Furthermore, the carrying amounts of assets that are not measured at fair value are more likely to be measured at a value lower rather than higher than fair value because of requirements to recognise impairments (IFRS 17.BC 266).
+If the scheme is in a deficit position, there is no residual to draw on to raise a liability.
+It could also be argued that it is a liability to members, and not only future members.
+However, for IFRS 17 purposes, at the end of each financial year, the contract with a member comes to an end.
+Therefore, for the purpose of this guide, we have referred to it as a liability to future members.
+Each scheme to decide what is the most appropriate wording for its financial statements. - 106.
+The liability to future members is, in essence, incurred because by "signing" the contract with the member, the scheme is obliged to: - provide coverage to that member; - pay incurred claims of that member; or - provide coverage to future members (IFRS 17.B71 liability). - 107.
+The liability to future members could be presented separately to the liability for incurred claims and the liability for remaining coverage.
+This is supported by IFRS 17.BC 269 "... an insurer that is a mutual entity can distinguish: - (a) In the statement of financial position, the liability attributable to policyholders in their capacity as policyholders from the liability attributable to policyholders with the most residual interest in the entity; and

-107. This liability may be greater than recognised assets in the financial statements, even though the schemes are solvent for regulatory purposes but for IFRS will have no equity (or negative equity) and no net comprehensive income for the accounting period (IFRS 17.BC 265, 267).
+- (b) In the statement(s) of financial performance, the income or expenses attributable to policyholders in their capacity as policyholders before determination of the amounts attributable to policyholders with the most residual interest in the entity." - 108.
+On the measurement of the liability to future members, the fulfilment cash flows are measured at the current value. - 109.
+There may be accounting mismatches between the measurement of the liability to future members and the measurement of the other net assets of the scheme.
+This liability should be measured incorporating information about the fair value of the other assets and liabilities of the scheme.
+Many of these other assets and liabilities are not required to be measured at fair value in applying IFRS Accounting Standards, for example, amortised cost financial assets and pension scheme surpluses and deficits.
+Furthermore, the carrying amounts of assets that are not measured at fair value are more likely to be measured at a value lower rather than higher than fair value because of requirements to recognise impairments (IFRS 17.BC 266). - 110.
+The liability to future members may be greater than recognised assets in the financial statements, even though the schemes are solvent for regulatory purposes, but IFRS will have no equity (or negative equity) and no net comprehensive income for the accounting period (IFRS 17.BC 265, 267).